 Language & Auditory Processing Disorders A BIG Reading Problem

 If you have a struggling reader, it’s critical to look at foundational oral and auditory language skills.
-Deficits in these essential skills appear in many different areas of life and can have devastating consequences if not addressed.
+Friend, deficits in these essential skills show up in many areas of life and can have devastating consequences if not addressed.

 Symptoms of Language Processing Gaps

 So what do language processing gaps look like?
 And why am I so crazy about this issue?

 Well, take a look at this list of symptoms and perhaps you’ll understand why I’m stuck on this.
 These kids (and adults):